 PESTLE analysis is often used alongside SWOT analysis to help identify opportunities and threats.
 See our PESTLE analysis example.

 Porter's Five Forces analysis

 The Five Forces model aims to help businesses assess how competitive a market is.
 The model looks at:

-- your customers' bargaining power - the higher it is (eg: because there is a small number of major buyers for your product or service) the more downward pressure on prices and revenue they will be able to exert
+- your customers' bargaining power - the higher it is the more downward pressure on prices and revenue they will be able to exert

-- your suppliers' bargaining power - the ability of suppliers to push prices up (for instance if you rely on a single firm) can impact significantly on costs and profitability
+- your suppliers' bargaining power - the ability of suppliers to push prices up can impact significantly on costs and profitability

 - the threat of new competitors entering your market or industry - more businesses competing makes it harder to retain market share and maintain price levels

-- the threat of customers switching to newer products and services - an example would be the threat to DVD manufacturers posed by the wide availability of online video streaming
+- the threat of customers switching to newer products and services - eg the threat to DVD manufacturers posed by online video streaming

 - the level of competition between businesses in the market - this depends on a wide range of factors, including the number and relative strength of the businesses and the cost to customers of switching between them